-This amendment affects existing strategies for management of snowy grouper resources in the South Atlantic Exclusive Economic Zone (EEZ), with potential implications for persons who pursue the species for commercial or recreational purposes.
 This section describes select social, demographic, and geographic aspects of the snowy grouper fisheries addressed by the amendment, providing essential background for social effects analysis in Chapter 4.
 Quantitative description is limited to the five-year time-series (2015 through 2019) preceding the start of the COVID-19 pandemic in the U.S. Trends in commercial and recreational landings and permit issuance are provided to aid in describing the geographic distribution of fishing effort, with emphasis on identifying communities where fleets are most deeply engaged in the pursuit of snowy grouper, also known as chocolate grouper.
-Description of Community-level involvement in the fishery sectors of interest is provided to meet the requirements of National Standard 8 of the Magnuson-Stevens Fishery Management and Conservation Act, which calls for examination of linkages between fishery resources and human communities when regulatory changes are under consideration.
+Description of community-level involvement in the fishery sectors of interest is provided to meet the requirements of National Standard 8 of the Magnuson-Stevens Act, which calls for examination of linkages between fishery resources and human communities when regulatory changes are under consideration.
 Finally, this section addresses environmental justice concerns, with a focus on identifying community-level social vulnerabilities to prospective regulatory change.